Raigos/influencer-management/README.md

 monorepo using pnpm workspaces, containing both the frontend client application and backend server, along with shared packages.

+# Project is live!

+You can see it here: https://influencer-management-production.up.railway.app/list

 ## Project Structure

 The repository is organized into the following main components: